diveintocode-corp/dic_sample_app/README.md

-# dic_sample_app
+# README

-Sample Application for AWS deploy
+This application is sample for AWS deployment.

+* Ruby version : 2.6.3
+* Rails version : 5.2.3
+* Database : PostgreSQL